am-ram/am-ram/README.md

 </p>

 <lottie-player src="https://assets2.lottiefiles.com/packages/lf20_cmaqoazd.json"  background="transparent"  speed="1"  style="width: 300px; height: 300px;"  loop controls autoplay></lottie-player>
 - 👋 Hi, I’m Sai Ram.
-I am a Computer Science Student currently in my third year.
 - 👀 I’m fascinated by Machine Learning and Data Science and would love to pursue a career in this domain.
-- 🌱 I’m currently working on personal projects that can be put forth on my resume.
+- 🌱 I’m currently working on personal projects in the domain of Gen AI.
 - 📫 You can reach me through my [LinkedIn](https://www.linkedin.com/in/am-ram/)
 <br>